Search

 So if your employees are exposed to hand-arm vibration, and especially if you have recently reported a case of HAVS or CTS, you might want to check that you are complying with the Vibration Regulations, what questions you are likely to be asked, and how HSE inspectors are likely to go about assessing your management of risks from hand-arm vibration.

-In this article, Sue Hewitt and Dr Chris Nelson (now retired) discuss a few points in the guidance that are worth being aware of when it comes to managing hand-arm vibration.
+In this article, Finch discuss a few points in the guidance that are worth being aware of when it comes to managing hand-arm vibration.

 How much effort should be put into a vibration exposure assessment?